JesusGitHubOracle/jlr-oracle-mongodb-api/README.md

 This repository contains examples of how to use Oracle JSON and the Oracle Database API for MongoDB to keep document-oriented application patterns while running on Oracle Database.

-## Prerequisites# Build Document Oriented Applications using Oracle Autonomous AI JSON Database

-This repository contains examples of how to use Oracle JSON and the Oracle Database API for MongoDB to keep document-oriented application patterns while running on Oracle Database.

 ## Prerequisites

 - Oracle AI Autonomous Database or Oracle Database 26ai, on-premises or cloud.